By Stephanie Younger •

 Very few people are there for Black youth at the lowest point of their lives, except for family members who are there to not only tell us they are “too young” to have a diagnosis and to self-harm, but are also there to deliberately trigger us more than we already are, gaslight, disparage, disown and criminalize us.
 Opening up about past struggles and identifying a problem in the way family members address mental illness results in being rejected and shunned.
 Just to name a few comments,

 “You’re an insane child.”

 There are also family members who are there to blame us for our own struggles — struggles that stem from internalized racism and self-hatred — and to overpolice us.
 During the time Black Lives Matter went viral, many Black youth were given “the talk” on how to handle being approached and racially profiled by the police.
 But Black youth, especially those who are mentally ill, who are a danger to themselves, but not others, are not safe from having the police called on them, even by their own family.

 They are gaslighted, blamed for their own unfair treatment, and repeatedly told that the person who made the conscious decision to call the police, “did the right thing,” that “it comes from a place of love” and that “if you’re going to act like a criminal, you’re going to get treated like one” — and that needs to change.
 Believe Black youth when they open up about their mental health, and accept them for who they are.

-Stephanie Younger is a 17-year-old student activist, organizer and writer who advocates for Womanism, diversity in S.T.E.A.M, the abolition of youth prisons and gun violence prevention.
+Stephanie Younger is a 17-year-old student, organizer and writer who advocates for womanism, diversity in S.T.E.A.M, juvenile justice reform and gun violence prevention.